Takudzwamz/Takudzwamz/README.md

 ## Professional Summary
 - Dedicated leader and founder of Sputnik Tech, whose goal is to propel it into greatness.
 - Dedicated and efficient full-stack developer with 3+ years of experience.
--  I'm always looking to learn new things all the time for I believe the day I stop learning is the day I stop being innovative.
+-  I'm always looking to learn new things all the time, for I believe the day I stop learning is the day I stop being innovative.
--  I believe learning by doing is the best way to learn hence I work toward creating as many projects as I can hence improving my skills.
+-  I believe learning by doing is the best way to learn, hence I work toward creating as many projects as I can hence improving my skills.
--  I believe in teamwork (Hello Github!) since one man can't change the world but two or more people can.
+-  I believe in teamwork (Hello Github!) since one man can't change the worl,d but two or more people can.
 ---

 ### My education and experience